Prehistoric Cyprus

 The Prehistoric Period is the oldest part of Cypriot history.
-This article covers the period 10,000 to 800 BC and ends immediately before the documented history of Cyprus begins.
+This article covers the period 11,000 to 800 BC and ends immediately before the documented history of Cyprus begins.

-Epipalaeolithic
+Paleolithic

-Cyprus was not settled in the Paleolithic (before agriculture), which allowed survival of numerous dwarf animal species, such as dwarf elephants (Elephas cypriotes) and pygmy hippos (Hippopotamus minor) well into the Holocene.
-These animals are thought to have arrived on the island as a result of being swept out to sea while swimming off the coast of the nearby mainland.
-There are claims of an association of this fauna with artifacts of Epipalaeolithic foragers at Aetokremnos near Limassol on the southern coast of Cyprus.
-The extinction of the pygmy hippos and dwarf elephants has been linked to the earliest arrival of Homo sapiens on Cyprus.
-There is evidence of this because of the piles of burned bones in the camps occupied by these early humans in caves on the southernmost point on the Island.
+Prior to the arrival of humans in Cyprus, only four terrestrial mammal species were present on the island, including the Cypriot pygmy hippopotamus and the Cyprus dwarf elephant, which were much smaller than their mainland ancestors as a result of insular dwarfism.
+The ancestors of these species arrived on Cyprus at least 200,000 years ago, with the other species being the Cypriot genet and the still living Cypriot mouse.
+The earliest humans to inhabit Cyprus were hunter gatherers who arrived on the island around 11,000–10,000 BC, with some of the oldest well-dated sites being Aetokremnos on the south coast, which is suggested to show evidence of hunting of the dwarf hippopotamus and dwarf elephant, and the inland site of Roudias in southeast Cyprus.
+These hunter-gatherers are suggested to have originated from the Natufian culture of the neighbouring Levant.
+The last records of the endemic mammals other than the mouse date to shortly after human settlement.
+The hunter gatherers later introduced wild boar to the island around 12,000 years ago, likely to act as a source of food.

 Neolithic

 Aceramic Neolithic

-The oldest evidence of neolithic settlement is dated to 8800–8600 BC.
+The oldest evidence of Neolithic settlement is dated to 8800–8600 BC.
 The first settlers were already agriculturalists (PPNB), but did not yet produce pottery (aceramic Neolithic).
-They introduced the dog, sheep, goats and maybe cattle and pigs as well as numerous wild animals like foxes (Vulpes vulpes) and Persian fallow deer (Dama mesopotamica) that were previously unknown on the island.
+They introduced dogs, sheep, goats and maybe cattle and pigs as well as numerous wild animals like foxes and Persian fallow deer that were previously unknown on the island.
 The PPNB settlers built round houses with floors made of terrazzo of burned lime (e.g. Kastros, Shillourokambos, Tenta) and cultivated einkorn and emmer.
-Pig, sheep, goat and cattle were kept, but remained morphologically wild.
+Pigs, sheep, goats and cattle were kept, but remained morphologically wild.
 Evidence for cattle (attested at Shillourokambos) is rare and when they apparently died out in the course of the 8th millennium they were not reintroduced until the early Bronze Age.